 Setting and Proof-Reading of Examination Papers and other Assessments

-(a) The Head of Department shall be responsible for the provision of examination papers and other assessments for modules taught by his/her department.
+(a) The Head of Department shall be responsible for the provision of examination papers and other assessments for modules taught by their department.

 (b) For each module a named member of the academic staff must be responsible to the Head of Department for setting examination papers and dealing with corrections to them.
-This member of staff should ensure that all final proof copies of the papers in his/her subject are properly checked before they are returned to the Academic Registrar for printing.
+This member of staff should ensure that all final proof copies of the papers in their subject are checked and approval to print given to the Examinations Section.

 Procedure on Day of Examination